SteadyCadence/api-docs/content/01-introduction.md

 In addition, each method + endpoint combination is described by a request payload, properties, and an example output.

-All URLs referenced here require their own base path, likely your own local instance of the Cadasta Platform.
+All URLs referenced here require their own base path, which may be your own local instance of the Cadasta Platform.
 If you'd like to use an existing base path to explore the API, you can use the one for our demo site: `https://demo.cadasta.org/`.
 This will take you to a basic API UI, which is better used for exploration than it is for actually interacting with the API.

 ### Using the API